New Year’s Resolution #2: Generate less plastic waste from medicine and supplement packaging.

 Does that picture look blurry?
 Because honestly I can’t tell.
 My eyes refuse to focus.
 Yesterday, I was looking at various fonts for a project I was working on, and I thought, “Ooh, that one looks nice.
 It has a drop shadow under it.”
 Um, a drop shadow that only I could see!

 Some people would say I have Computer Vision Syndrome.
 Eyes sore and red.
 Double vision.
 Headache.
 I’ve had this problem intermittently for a few months now, but this week is the worst.
 I know I need to lay off straining my eyes for a while.
-But with the eye problems I’ve had in the past, I … Read the rest
+But with the eye problems I’ve had in the past, I want a professional… Read the rest

 Every night I use one or two of these tiny single-use plastic vials of Refresh Endura eye drops and then throw them away (now, in my plastic purgatory, of course.)
 And each night I hope as I close my eyes that the drops will work and I’ll be able to open my eyes pain-free the next morning.
 I have a chronic condition called recurrent corneal erosion, and Refresh Endura drops are the only thing I’ve found, amid all the different drops and ointments and treatments that will work to keep it at bay.